City Year 101: Math Interventions and Tutoring

 “So many doors are shut to students because of their perceived ‘abilities’ in math, which is often based on the idea that struggling is a bad thing.
 We need to fix that and help students recognize that you’re not born a ‘math person’ or not.” -Andy Jones, Instructional Director at City Year Philadelphia

-The goal of City Year’s math interventions and tutoring is to show students that, while math can be challenging, all students can succeed.
-Andy Jones, Instructional Director at CYP, explains, “So many doors are shut to students because of their perceived ‘abilities’ in math, which is often based on the idea that struggling is a bad thing.
+The goal of City Year’s math interventions and tutoring is to demonstrate that, despite the challenges of math, all students can succeed.
+Andy Jones, Instructional Director at CYP, emphasizes, “So many doors are shut to students because of their perceived ‘abilities’ in math, which is often based on the idea that struggling is a bad thing.
 We need to fix that and help students recognize that you’re not born a ‘math person’ or not.
 If we work together through the challenges, students can feel confident and excited about math.”

 Stories from our Corps

-Elise Stovall serves 5th grade students at Hartranft Elementary School, one of three CYP partner schools currently using the Do The Math curriculum.
-She has found the lesson structure of Do The Math to be beneficial in breaking down the subject matter in a way that students can understand—with clear learning objectives and step-by-step instructions in each module—as well as offering opportunities to review and build upon foundational skills.
+Elise Stovall served her first year with City Year Philly in 2022-23 and returned as a Team Leader the following year.
+In her first year, she served 5th grade students at Hartranft Elementary School, one of three CYP partner schools currently using the Do The Math curriculum.
+She found the lesson structure of Do The Math to be beneficial in breaking down the subject matter in a way that students can understand—with clear learning objectives and step-by-step instructions in each module—as well as offering opportunities to review and build upon foundational skills.
 Elise additionally uses the interactive games and activities in Do The Math to help students feel more engaged in their learning.
 She explains, “Incorporating games makes it fun for students to learn.
 The games also help students have a better concept of the material.”

 Elise (pictured right) and her teammate Courtney Davis celebrate Custodian Appreciation Day at Hartranft School.